 But back to you.
 Your life has been unremarkable at best, so you figure you’ll keep your life experience private.
 Or… mostly private.
 You consider opting out of having your lifeX recorded, but you figure your wife and your son ought to be able to access it… right?
 After that decision, your unremarkable life gets even more dull from fear of scrutiny.

 You think about all the times before 8wave when you were so sure that no one but maybe God was watching.
-All the times you tested the limits of your creativity via YouPorn queries.
-The years in your 40s you wasted bird-watching.
+Your teens spent stretching the limits of your creativity via YouPorn queries.
+The years in your 50s you wasted bird-watching out your office window.
 All soon to be available to anyone with your unique set of 1s and 0s and an 8wave machine.
 Forever.

 When you die, your wife and son swear they’ll never view your lifeX.
 They think, maybe the future generations who grew up with this tech will want to experience you.
 They can’t do it.
 It’s just too weird.

 But a few months pass.
-Your wife, sobbing with grief and drunk on scotch saved for celebrations that never came, queues you up.
+Your wife, sobbing with grief and drunk on scotch saved for a celebration that never came, queues you up.

 It’s you, alright.
 But it’s worse than that.
 It’s you as you actually were, not as she saw you.
 It’s the you that’s thinking about your college girlfriend on your honeymoon.
-It’s the you that shows immeasurable facial control to appear interested while she tells you about her workplace dramas each evening.
+It’s the you contorting your face to appear interested while she tells you about her workplace dramas each evening.
 It’s the you that was attracted to her because of, as she now sees, how similar she is to your mother.
-And your wife begins thinking maybe it’s that primal comfort that motivated you to stick around even when your friends told you to end it and move on to your younger coworker who’s always pausing at your desk.
-Your wife never knew this coworker existed, but she now discovers she occupied most of your thoughts for several years.
+And your wife begins thinking maybe it’s that primal comfort that motivated you to stick around even when your friends told you to end it and move on to your younger coworker who’s always pausing at your desk with some excuse of a question, leaning in and tossing her hair.
+Your wife never knew this colleague existed, but she now discovers this woman occupied the majority of your thoughts for several years.

 And brush your teeth.
 That shit catches up with you, apparently.

-Your son holds off on viewing your lifeX until after his mom dies.
+Your son holds off on viewing your lifeX until after your wife dies.
 He tries to scan past the sex scenes of your life, but he can’t help but experience his own conception as you drunkenly ejaculate into his mom.
 And he’s too stunned to fast forward through the subsequent, “Should we keep it?” conversations.
-He discovers that she was the primary advocate for his existence, whereas you… you never really pictured a family life.
-And, from the view inside your head, your son can’t help but root for his own disappearance as well.
+He discovers that she was the primary advocate for his existence, whereas you… you never really saw yourself having a family.
+And, from the view inside your head, your son can’t help but root for his own disappearance, too.

 But his conception is just one of several vignettes that open your son’s eyes to your true character.
 He had known you as a stingy man in almost every way, from money to attention to kind words.
 But what he sees in your lifeX is a man clenching his fists as the years disassemble each of his dreams.
-What he sees is a general being ambushed by enemies from both the outer world and his inner world, for 74 years.
+What he sees is a general being ambushed by enemies from both his inner and outer world for 78 years.